 In the 14th century, Prince Basarab I (ruled 1310-52) succeeded in uniting the region south of the Carpathians, creating the first Romanian principality – Wallachia.
 The indigenous peasantry there were dubbed ‘Vlachs’.

-The Turks weren’t finish though, not by a long shot.
-The Ottoman empire gradually chipped away at defenses in Wallachia and Moldavia the 14th and 15th centuries.
+As was the case in much of Europe in the era, any period of peace and/or organization was short-lived.
+The Ottoman Empire was resolutely fanning out across the Balkans and were soon chipping away at defenses in Wallachia and Moldavia the 14th and 15th centuries.
 During this time, Mircea cel Batrân (Mircea the Old; ruled 1386-1418), Vlad Tepes (‘The Impaler’; ruled sporadically in 1448, 1456-62 and 1476), and Stefan cel Mare (Stephen the Great; ruled 1457-1504) became legendary in their resistance to the Turks.